omni-us/jsonargparse/DOCUMENTATION.rst

 :py:meth:`.ArgumentParser.parse_path`, :py:meth:`.ArgumentParser.get_defaults`
 (``default_config_files`` argument), `action="config"`,
 :class:`.ActionJsonSchema`, :class:`.ActionJsonnet` and :class:`.ActionParser`.
-This means that a tool that can receive a configuration file via `action="config"` is able to get the content from a URL, thus something like the following would work:
+This means that a tool that can receive a config file via `action="config"` is able to get the content from a URL, thus something like the following would
+work:

 .. code-block:: bash